You want smart political talk without the meltdowns?

 Whoa, whoa, respirator or ventilator, big difference.

-So he's so he's on a vent.
+So he's on a vent.

-He is, he has been.
+He has been.

-Yes, I I know that.
+Yes, I know that.

 And he needs prayer.

-He does It definitely does.
+It definitely does.

-I I know that you're a believer.
+I know that you're a believer, especially according to Phil Robertson.

-He's a friend of mine, but uh Phil's a good man.
+Phil's a good man.

 Yeah, the whole family.

-He definitely needs them super, super yeah, super.
+He definitely needs him.

-How how old is he?
+How old is he?

-Um he's about my age.
+He's about my age.

-It's hard for me to say somebody's overweight because I'm not that on more weight than I should, but uh so do I be cons he would probably be considered overweight.
+It's hard for me to say somebody's overweight because I packed on more weight than I should.

-Look, I I don't uh I just don't know the I I can only tell you what I've seen anecdotally and what what is going on, for example, and I had a long conversation with Ron DeSantis about the monoclonal antibody centers.
+For example, and I had a long conversation with Ron DeSantis about the monoclonal antibody centers.

 I think everybody's made up their mind.

-I don't think there's going to be any new convincing uh, you know, if Gene Simmons is scolding you publicly, it's not gonna matter to people.
+You know, if Gene Simmons is scolding you publicly, it's not going to matter to people.

 They made up their minds.

-Ask about monoclonal.
+Ask about monoclonal antibodies.

-I don't know, you're not able to answer these questions, but you know, um I don't even want to give you the odds.
+I don't know, you're not able to answer these questions, but you know, I don't even want to give you the odds.

-It's not it's the odds are not in his favor, to be honest with you.
+It's not, it's the odds are not in his favor, to be honest with you.

-I'm understand that.
+I understand that.

 I don't want anybody to die.

-I I lost friends from this thing too.
+I lost friends from this thing, too.

 It's horrible.

-What happened to Wright to try?
+What happened to right to try?

 Why are they not trying it with COVID?

-You know, I believe in the right to try Donald Trump, I think was was very smart to do that.
+Donald Trump, I think, was very smart to do that.

-I don't know what you mean right to try what.
+I don't know what you mean, right to try what.

 What would you want to try?